 Hanoi City Tour

 This morning we embark on a tour of Vietnam’s capital.
 Our first stop is to the Ho Chi Minh Museum, where we gain insight into the life of the President Ho Chi Minh.
 Continue to the Presidential Palace, the president’s iconic house on stilts, and the One Pillar Pagoda.
-Our last port of call is to the Ethnology Museum where we learn about Vietnam’s diverse ethnic groups.
+Our last port of call is to the Ethnology Museum where we learn about Vietnam’s diverse ethnic groups (please note: the museum is closed on Mondays).
 Spend the afternoon at leisure.
 Perhaps take stroll along the ancient streets of the exotic old quarter and immerse yourself in the sights and sounds of Vietnam's enchanting capital.

 Overnight: Hanoi | Breakfast